“What the hell is that?”

 Our lost people waited by the car and we left for home.

 The roof of my Mother’s Buick had been danced on and the roof bent inward.
-Leona drove past the State Troopers who waited to bust for freaks for driving badly.
-I guessed that they were pretty pissed off that we had wrecked their state.
+Leona drove past the State Troopers waiting to bust for freaks for driving badly.
+I guessed that they were pretty angry that we had wrecked their state.

 I bathed and slept, just long enough for her to get an estimate of the damages to her car and then I was grounded forever!